Sithruby/overnight/README.md

 # Overnight

-### Overnight is a online portfolio design towards graphical artists to showcase their work.
+### Overnight is a mobile-friendly online portfolio design towards graphical artists to showcase their work.

-I used HTML5, CSS3, Javascript along with TailwindCSS, jQuery, Barba JS, and GSAP libraries.
+I used HTML5, CSS3, Javascript along with jQuery, Barba JS, and GSAP libraries.
-Mobile support not implemented yet.

 Check out the live demo [here](https://samadhi1311.github.io/overnight/)